Charlene Tilton: Career

 In 2012, Tilton joined the cast of TNT's Dallas revival series, and reprised her role as Lucy Ewing in a number of episodes.
-She later notable appeared in the ABC comedy series The Middle in 2015, and the thriller film Vengeance: A Love Story.
+She later appeared in the ABC comedy series The Middle in 2015, and the thriller film Vengeance: A Love Story.
 Tilton also appeared in a number of Lifetime and Hallmark Channel films in later years.

 Personal life

-Tilton was born on December 1, 1958, in San Diego, California, the daughter of Katherine Thacker, a secretary; she grew up not knowing her father and with few financial resources available to her mother or her.
+Tilton was born in San Diego, California, the daughter of Katherine Thacker, a secretary.

-Tilton is approximately 4' 11" (1.50 m).

 Tilton was married to country singer Johnny Lee from 1982 to 1984.
-She has one daughter, Cherish Lee, born in 1982, and two grandsons.
+Their daughter, Cherish Lee, was born in 1982.
 In 2001, Tilton began dating cinematographer Cheddy Hart.
 The couple enjoyed boating and lived together in a modest home in Oxnard, California.
 In December 2009, Hart suddenly died of heart failure at age 54.

 Tilton is a strong advocate for autism awareness in the media.
 She is currently the ambassador for Actors for Autism, an organization that leads improv and acting workshops for children and adults with autism.
 She approached AFA in 2010 with the desire to volunteer and has been affiliated with them ever since.